 Members of the Governing Board:

 - Dr. Stephen T. Parente, PhD, Chairman is the Insurance Industry Professor of Health Finance and Insurance in the Department of Finance in the Carlson School of Management at University of Minnesota.
 He specializes in health economics, health insurance, medical technology evaluation, and health information technology and is acknowledged as a national expert on using administrative databases, particularly Medicare and health insurer data, for health policy research.

 - Dr. Leemore Dafny, PhD is the Herman Smith Research Professor in Hospital and Health Services, and a Professor of Management and Strategy, at Northwestern University’s Kellogg School of Management.
 During 2012-2013, Dr. Dafny was the inaugural Deputy Director for Healthcare and Antitrust in the Bureau of Economics at the Federal Trade Commission.
-She has served a member of the Panel of Health Advisers of the Congressional Budget Office, and is currently on the board of the American Society of Health Economists.
+She has served as a member of the Panel of Health Advisers of the Congressional Budget Office, and is currently on the board of the American Society of Health Economists.
 Dr. Dafny’s research examines competitive interactions among payers and providers of healthcare services, and the intersection of industry and public policy.